codepath/site-week2-project2-student-store-starter/README.md

 **App.jsx**

-  - [ ] The core App component that contains the routes for the app and does the initial data fetching
+  - [ x ] The core App component that contains the routes for the app and does the initial data fetching
   - [ x ] Renders a `BrowserRouter` component that contains a `Routes` component with the following routes:
     - [ x ] `/` - Should render the `Home.jsx` component
     - [ x ] `/products/:productId` - should render the `ProductDetail` component